ashthemech/AutoCAD-Learning/README.md

   * Ecplored the measurement tool in utilities to see how it can be used to measure distances within the drawing, measure the thickness of an adjacent wall to be 120.65mm.
   * Used the spline too to create a wavy line, then set the thickness using the offset tool to set the wavy line be the same thickness as the adjacent wall.
   * Then I used the line tool to complete the wall and the extend tool to extend the lower side of the wall to the [adjacent wall](https://github.com/ashthemech/AutoCAD-Learning/blob/438ced633edcc4f8303de62fc878fb61eeb35bfb/Drawing%20Simple%20Geometry/Wavy%20Wall.JPG).
+  * Finally, I used the match properties tool to match the properties of the new wavy wall to the properties of the [existing walls]().

   </details>
 </details>